DavidLDawes/veravideos/README.md

 veravideos
 ==========

 Collection of VirtualSoundNW videos, mostly from the Vera Project.
+See http://virtualsoundnw.blogspot.com<br>
-See http://virtualsoundnw.blogspot.com Mostly an experiment in getting an Angular app working.
+Mostly an experiment in getting an Angular app working.<br>

-From the veravideo directory run: npm install bower install grunt grunt serve
+From the veravideo directory run:<br>
+npm install<br>
+bower install<br>
+grunt<br>
+grunt serve<br>